 Depending on the type of boat you’re looking for and your budget, this question may already be answered for you.
-But if you’re still not sure, consider whether you should buy new or used.
+But if you’re still not sure, consider whether you should buy a new boat for sale or used boat for sale.
 You may discover that there are a lot of used boats available at much lower prices that you would pay for the same boat brand new, due to the stability of fiberglass and aluminum most boats are made with.

 What Boat Dealer Should I Work With?

 Once you’ve set the standards for what you’re looking for, you should be ready to work with a local boat dealer near you to find the best boat for you.
 In Southwest Florida, Fish Tale Boats is the leading regional boat dealer with locations in Fort Myers, Naples, and Bonita Springs.
 We have new and used boats from manufacturers Grady-White, Chapparal, and Robalo; as well as an extensive service department.
 If you are ready to purchase a boat, contact us today at (239) 463-4448 for more information!